chrismabon/chrismabon.github.io/code.md

 ---
 title: Code
-description: Snippets of this author's well-implemented code
+description: Snippets of some well-implemented code
 ---

 <br>